 Given its simplicity, LaserGRBL avoids as much as possible confusing you with so many configurations.
 However is still useful to properly set up some information that LaserGRBL can not know about your hardware.

 LaserGRBL is designed to talk with control board based on Arduino Uno/Nano and GRBL firmware.
 This includes a lot of commercial and DIY laser engraver/cutter and CNC.

-Other firmware: engraver based on Marlin, Ruida, Mach3, Benbox etc are not supported by LaserGRBL.
+Engraver based on Ruida, Mach3, Benbox etc are not supported by LaserGRBL.

 If your Laser does not support power modulation via ttl-pwm with S code, but only ON-OFF operation by M3-M5, please uncheck this flag.